dhis2/dhis2-docs/src/sysadmin/installation.md

 ### Log configuration

-In order to override the default log configuration you can specify a Java system property with the name *log4j.configuration* and a value pointing to the Log4j configuration file on the classpath.
-If you want to point to a file on the file system (i.e. outside Tomcat) you can use the *file* prefix e.g. like this:
+To override the default log configuration you can specify a Java system property with the name `log4j.configuration` and a value pointing to the Log4j configuration file at the file system like this:

 ```properties
 -Dlog4j.configuration=file:/home/dhis/config/log4j.properties